dreamind/ix/workshops/tools-analysis/index.md

-Workshop - Tools of Analysis
+﻿Workshop - Tools of Analysis
 =========================

+In this week's workshop we do some exercises that highlight the use of specific regularly-used analytical techniques.

 Part A: Transforming data
 -------------------------